On the occasion of

 Innayah & Suzanne / Shyna & Lucette / Naël & Bernard / Antoine & Georges.

-France, documentary series of 4 episodes, 4 x 6 min, produced by Brave Girl Biper Ad (c) Fondation Opej, 2025.
+France, documentary series of 4 episodes, 4 x 6 min, production Brave Girl Biper Ad (c) Fondation Opej, 2025.

-What is the link between Suzanne Avner, 89, a Polish Jew born in Paris and Innayah, 12, a Muslim of Moroccan origin born in France?
-80 years apart, they will grow up in the same place, the Children’s House of the Opej (Work for the protection of Jewish children) in Rueil-Malmaison.
-Four films present four pairs of children and elders, each revealing a singular and deeply human encounter.
-At the turn of a few words, the conversation begins, the elders recount their memories of a childhood damaged by the Shoah, the youngest entrust them with their own journey and dreams for the future.
+What is the link between Suzanne Avner, 89 years old, a Polish Jew born in Paris and Innayah, 12 years old, a Muslim of Moroccan origin born in France?
+At 80 years interval, they will grow up in the same place, the Children’s House of Opej (Work of protection of Jewish children) in Rueil-Malmaison.
+Four films present four pairs of children and elders, each revealing a unique and deeply human encounter.
+At the turn of a few words, the conversation starts, the elders tell their memories of a childhood damaged in the Shoah, the youngest entrust them with their own journey and their dreams for the future.

 In the presence of